A Good Man

 JUNE 2048

-I pulled away from Amy and held both her hands.
 “It was a beautiful service,” I said.
 “Will would’ve approved.”

-“I loved him too,” I said, my voice faltering.
+“I loved him, too,” I said, my voice faltering.

 I looked into her eyes.
 Those beautiful blue eyes always seemed as if they were seeing right into my soul, even after all these years together.
-As I stared, she smiled the stunning smile that had captured my heart in our youth and never let go.
+As I stared, she flashed the stunning smile that had captured my heart in our youth and never let go.

 I nodded.
 “Yeah.
 Time to go.”

 Amy smiled in response.
-“Thank you.”
+“Thank you.
+See you on Wednesday for coffee as usual?”

 “I love you,” she said.

-“Love you too.”
+“Love you, too.”

 “It’s days like today that remind me how much, you know?”